 Southern District of California

 Haghnazarian v.
-City of Glendale, et al., B257501 (2016) – Second District Court of Appeal, Division 2, affirmed summary judgment in favor of the City of Simi Valley, a case alleging a constitutionally defective search and seizure of a residence.
+City of Glendale (B257501) (2016) – Second District, Division 2.
+Affirmed summary judgment in favor of the City of Simi Valley, a case alleging a constitutionally defective search and seizure of a residence.

 Vance v.
 Apple Valley Unified Sch.
 Dist.
-(E059632) (2015) – Summary judgment affirmed in action against school district bus driver relating to allegations of teenage drug overdose following inappropriate sexual relationship with public employee.
+(E059632) (2015) – Fourth District, Division 1.
+Affirmed summary judgment in action against school district bus driver relating to allegations of teenage drug overdose following inappropriate sexual relationship with public employee.

 Jacobson v.
-Palmdale School District, et al. (B239582) (2013) – Second Appellate District, Division 5.
+Palmdale School District (B239582) (2013) – Second District, Division 4.
 Obtained reversal of trial court’s denial of Anti-SLAPP special motion to strike under Code of Civil Procedure section 425.16.
 Drafted appellate brief and presented oral argument before the Court of Appeal.

 Wattar v.
-Palmdale School District (B242050) (2013) – Second Appellate District, Division 7.
-Affirmed trial court’s sustaining of demurrer to Second Amended Complaint, due to failed compliance with California Tort Claims Act (Gov. Code, § 910, et seq.)
+Palmdale School District (B242050) (2013) – Second District, Division 7.
+Affirmed sustaining of demurrer to Second Amended Complaint, due to failed compliance with California Tort Claims Act (Gov. Code, § 910, et seq.)

 Kreitenberg v.
-Los Alamitos Unified School District (G043933) (2012) – Unanimous decision by Fourth District Court of Appeal, Division Three, holding that parents do not have standing under the Unruh Civil Rights Act to recover tuition costs incurred as a result of voluntarily transferring son from public school to private school in light of allegations that son was subject to environmental discrimination.
+Los Alamitos Unified School District (G043933) (2012) – Fourth District, Division 3.
+Holding that parents do not have standing under the Unruh Civil Rights Act to recover tuition costs incurred as a result of voluntarily transferring son from public school to private school in light of allegations that son was subject to environmental discrimination.

 Robert White, et al. v.
-City of Santa Ana, et al. (G045757) (2012) – Unanimous decision by Fourth District, Division Three, affirming the trial court’s grant of a special motion to strike (Anti-SLAPP) in favor of City of Santa Ana in class action litigation, involving allegations that the City of Santa Ana and City Manager failed to comply with notice provisions of Vehicle Code § 21455.5, regarding its municipal red light traffic camera program.
+City of Santa Ana (G045757) (2012) – Fourth District, Division 3.
+Affirming the trial court’s grant of a special motion to strike (Anti-SLAPP) in favor of City of Santa Ana in class action litigation, involving allegations that the City of Santa Ana and City Manager failed to comply with notice provisions of Vehicle Code § 21455.5, regarding its municipal red light traffic camera program.

 Lindsay v.
-Kiernan (Ninth Circuit Case No. 09-55652) (2010) – Unanimous decision by the Ninth Circuit Court of Appeals, affirming entry of summary judgment on behalf of peace officer accused of excessive force through use of X26 taser, on grounds that force applied was objectively reasonable under the Fourth Amendment.
+Kiernan (Ninth Circuit Case No. 09-55652) (2010) – Ninth Circuit Court of Appeals.
+Affirming entry of summary judgment on behalf of peace officer accused of excessive force through use of X26 taser, on grounds that force applied was objectively reasonable under the Fourth Amendment.